isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1554.md

 ---
-title: Sophos EndPoint Protection - Sophos Central Intercept X Advanced - 60 users
+title: IVMS (Intelligent Vehicle Monitoring System) Version 7 - Package for 10 Vehicles
 permalink: /productivity-solutions-grant/solutionrepo/solution1554
 ---

 ### Description

-Sophos InterceptX Advanced EndPoint Protection is a centralized cloud managed platform which stops the widest range of attacks with a unique combination of deep learning malware detection, exploit prevention, anti-ransomware, and more.
+Designed for all fleet size and management.
+Includes 4 cameras and a mobile digital video recorder with gps which provides real-time video and gps information to allow fleet managers to better manage and monitor.
+This will help with more efficient operation, lowering cost and better productivity.

+The system is also able to add in a variety of Telematics smart sensors to meet certain industrial mandatory safety requirements.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Rah_Tech_20200168_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Smartcomms_20200410_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria